HarvardMapCollection/tutorials-share/content/resources/workshops/find-gis-data/group-2/index.md

 description: Learn how to create coordinate data compatible with GIS software.
 ---

-## Objectives

 - Learn where to find coordinate information for locations
 - Learn how to format coordinates in a table so they can be opened in a map
 - Learn how to import a table of coordinates into a GIS mapping interface

-## 10 minutes to get started

-*Imagine you want to make a map of all the places referenced in Chekhov's plays.
-Where would you get that data?
-In many cases, you may need to assemble location data yourself into a spreadsheet.
-This is just one example of the type of project where creating a spreadsheet of coordinates may be necessary.
-For this activity, you can choose to create data points from any location of your choice.*
+## In class activity

-> 1. Create a new Google Sheets by typing `sheets.new` into a browser.
+> 1. Open a new spreadsheet, for example in Excel, or quickly make a new Google Sheets by typing `sheets.new` into a browser.

 > 2. Create three header columns, `name`, `latitude`, and `longitude`.